stemn/stemn-pipeline-containers/README.md

 # 📦 Stemn Pipeline Containers

-Pre-packaged applications for use in Stemn Pipelines.
+Pre-packaged applications for use in Stemn pipelines.

 # Containers